-The Portuguese capital of the north, Porto, has long since been a destination for wine lovers due to its world-renowned Port wine.
-This charming and romantic riverside city is often overlooked as a top family travel destination.
-However, there is so much to see and explore in and around the city for families, it’s an ideal destination for a Portugal family vacation.
-Here are 10 amazing things to do in Porto with kids.
+The capital of Northern Portugal, Porto, has long since been a destination for wine lovers due to its world-renowned Port wine.
+This charming and romantic riverside city is often overlooked as a top family travel destination in Europe.
+However, there is so much to see and explore in and around the city for families, it’s an ideal destination for a Portugal family vacation or a European city break.
+Here are 15 amazing things to do in Porto with kids.

 This activity is perfect for adults and children alike.
-While central Porto is pretty compact and easy to explore on foot, the city has steep streets leading down to the riverfront from downtown Porto.
+While central Porto is pretty compact and easy to explore on foot, the city has steep streets leading down to the riverfront.

 2. Douro River cruise

 Another Porto family friendly activity that everyone loves is taking a river cruise along the Douro river.
-This offers a completely different perspective of the city and the surrounding regions.
+This wine region is a UNESCO World Heritage Site that showcases the unique history of the port industry in Portugal.
+The boat ride offers a completely different perspective of the city and the surrounding regions.

 This will no doubt be a fun-filled family day out exploring the beautiful Douro landscape and sights.

 If your family prefers to book a driver to explore the Douro Valley, we would highly recommend LAB Portugal Tours.

 They can design a custom tour for your family to explore the vineyards and enjoy an amazing lunch along the way.
 Be sure to ask for Miguel, the “best driver in the world”.
 Read our Douro Valley Portugal article to learn more.